Kyle Hanson, DIY Moose Hunt Report

 What an adventure to say the least!
 It all started when I booked during the summer of 2015 for September of 2018.
 I finally was able to pull the trigger on this trip after trying to find a partner to go with, I ended up booking with none other than my own father!

 The research and saving started slowly but surely.
-The following January while talking with my consultant, I discovered that an opening for 2016 presented itself and I was the first to call dibs if I wanted it.
+The following January while talking with my consultant, Russ Meyer, and I discovered that an opening for 2016 presented itself and I was the first to call dibs if I wanted it.
 Of course my father and I jumped at the opportunity to bump dates, even though I had no idea how to make it work I still said yes.

-Fast forward to arriving in Bethel Alaska the day before the hunt.
+Fast forward to arriving in Bethel, Alaska the day before the hunt.
 There were several hunters waiting to get into the field as the pilots couldn’t fly for two straight days.
 Luckily we were able to get into the field on schedule the following day, however we barely squeezed in as the last flight of the day.
 Dad and I were able to get camp set up and to bed and ready for the first day of hunting without an issue.
 Our lake ended up being how I imagined it; wet, soft, flat ground.
 On the bright side though there is patches of cover and spruce trees along with the tundra to hold moose.

 The first morning of moose hunting we decided to do a short loop around camp to look for calling sites, trails, and just get a game plan for the following days.
 During this quick scouting trip that’s when we discovered we weren’t alone.
-Unfortunately eight people were hunting the opposite side of our lake from us.
+Unfortunately, eight residents were hunting the opposite side of our lake from us.
 We decided to get on the Delorme and see what the outfitter wanted us to do.
 He was just as surprised as us and at that point we hoped that it was just a family of natives out for the day so he encouraged us to keep hunting and he would do a flyover to double check as soon as he was able.
 So we kept hunting!

 The next couple days we saw a few moose, had a bull wake us up in the middle of the night raking and grunting in our camp, continued to scout the area and improve our tactics, but had some bad weather move in that kept the moose bedded down.
 Unfortunately we were still seeing the group of people across the lake from us daily and on the third day of hunting they killed a moose and we found some fresh kill sites from earlier in the month.
 Spirits were low due to circumstances but we just contacted the outfitter and let him know what we were still running into and he decided at that point we were going to get moved in a few days when he could get into us with the weather but continued to encourage us to keep after it.
 So we kept hunting!